AdnaneKhan/gato-x/docs/user-guide/advanced/index.md

 - [Understanding GitHub Actions Vulnerabilities](vulnerabilities.md) - Detailed explanations of the vulnerability types that Gato-X can identify
 - [Complex Attack Scenarios](complex-attacks.md) - Advanced attack techniques and scenarios
+- [Continuous Scanning](continuous-scanning.md) - Using Gato-X for Continuous Scanning